FarronF/limerick-council-meetings/meetings/2025/09/22-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 14th July 2025.md

 (i)

-Circulated, report of the Chairperson of the **Climate Action, Biodiversity and**

-**Environment** Strategic Policy Committee dated 21st May, 2025, in relation to meeting
+Circulated, report of the Chairperson of the **Climate Action, Biodiversity andEnvironment** Strategic Policy Committee dated 21st May, 2025, in relation to meeting

 of the Committee held on 20th May, 2025.